 SUPPORTED LIVING SERVICES

 The Challenge Center’s Supported Living Services is a component of our Residential Program.
-Services are provided to support individuals with special needs who are living in their own apartment or family home.
+Services are provided to support individuals with long term care needs who are living in their own apartment or family home.
 Our purpose is to support people as they move towards or maintain their independence in the community.
 The two programs within the Supported Living Services are: Independent Living Support (ILSP) and Supportive Home Care Supervision (SHCS).

 - Assessment.
 A functional assessment of the individual’s strengths and needs is available.
 The assessment may occur in the community as well as the residence of the individual, and will provide the basis for the participant and staff to develop an Individualized Service Plan.